 Since Pentecost Sunday when Peter preached the gospel for the first time after Jesus ascended into heaven, faith in Jesus Christ is the basis of our salvation which consists of:

-- Forgiveness for sins so that we can become acceptable and therefore able to come before God.
+- Forgiveness for sins so that we can become acceptable and thus able to come before God.

-- We receive the indwelling of the Holy Spirit so we can be united with the Father and Jesus forever.
-The Holy Spirit joins with our spirit to enable this (II Timothy 2:11-12a).
+- We receive the indwelling of the Holy Spirit so we can live a faithful life in this world and after death be united with the Father and Jesus forever.
+The Holy Spirit joins with our spirit to enable these things (II Timothy 2:11-12a).

-This section, among other things, was the teaching and response to every effort to change the gospel in any way: Paul explains what God's "promise", carried by the Jews, fulfilled and realized by Jesus and proclaimed by the Apostles, consisted of, how those who understood and believed it were to respond, and the very real blessings those who responded faithfully would receive.
+This section, among other things, was the teaching and response to every effort to change the gospel in any way.
+Paul explained what God's "promise," carried by the Jews, fulfilled and realized by Jesus and proclaimed by the Apostles, consisted of.
+He further taught how those who understood and believed the gospel were to respond, and described the very real blessings that those who responded faithfully would receive.